nachogon1/CLI-alphavantage-api/README.md

 In this project, I chose Alpha Vantage ( financial market data ) to fetch data from.
 This project contains a class to pull data from the Alpha Vantage APIs and a CLI tool to facilitate and document the usage of Alpha Vantage APIs.
+This project was developed for a code assigment.

 ## How to set up
 You need to have installed python3.8 in your computer.
 Then install poetry.